HDC Moss Stitch Crochet Tutorial (Easy Beginner Guide)

 This stitch looks fabulous when worked up using chunky yarn.
 Here you can see a swatch using The Wool by We Are Knitters (gifted).

 One of the most beautiful things about this stitch is the latticed effect it gives which lends itself well to cowls, scarves, statement blankets and rugs.
 It look particularly lush used with chunky or super chunky yarn or worked up teeny using cotton yarn.
-I can just see some dishcloths looking the bizznizz in this stitch!
+I can just see some dishcloths looking the business in this stitch!

 Keep your eyes peeled for a wonderful project using the Half Double Moss Stitch very soon, but for now, here’s how to work it up.